mcesbrondarnaud/ada-course-website/contents/part4f.md

-# IV.
-External Shocks: Are World Events Driving the Waves?
+# V. External Shocks: Are World Events Driving the Waves?
 Before blaming communities alone, we test a key confounder:
 What if negativity peaks are driven by world events instead?